-These bright lawn ornaments evoke a sense of nostalgia for many, inviting visitors to see the pocket parks in a new way while also referencing how these small, hyperlocal public spaces often serve as an extension of neighborhood residents’ own backyards.
+These bright lawn ornaments evoked a sense of nostalgia for many, inviting visitors to see the pocket parks in a new way while also referencing how these small, hyperlocal public spaces often serve as an extension of neighborhood residents’ own backyards.
 These whirligigs are cheap and cheerful, creating an impactful public art piece that is interactive and appropriate for the COVID-19 era.
-Conceived of during quarantine, the piece breathes life into park spaces, creating a sense of hope and delight for all to enjoy.
+Conceived of during quarantine, the piece breathed life into park spaces, creating a sense of hope and delight for all to enjoy.